RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Test - Launch/sandbox/apple-app-store.md

 {
   "type": "info",
   "title": "StoreKit testing requires running app from Xcode", "body": "StoreKit testing only works if you are running your app directly through Xcode.
 Any command line tools that use the `xcodebuild` command to start running an app (like `flutter run` or Flutter's VSCode plugin) won't use the StoreKit Configuration File specified in your scheme.
-This is a known issue and we have file a feedback to Apple."
+This is a known issue and we have filed a feedback to Apple."
 }
 [/block]